tiru-r/pi-agent-go/README.md

 - **Model picker** — all 500+ OpenRouter models, populated from the live API on startup
 - **Thinking level** — Off / Minimal / Low / Medium / High / Max selector for extended reasoning (works with Claude 3.7+, Claude 4, DeepSeek R1, QwQ, and any `:thinking`-suffixed model)
+- **Mode picker** — act / plan / plan_act / interactive / pipe / handoff
+- **Input autocomplete** — slash commands (`/model`, `/mode`, `/clear`, …), `@file` references, and filesystem paths as you type
 - **Full agentic loop** — pi runs tools (read, write, bash, …) across multiple turns before returning

 ### Session flow

 When Zed sends `session/prompt`, pi:
-1. Looks up the session's current model and thinking level
+1. Looks up the session's current model, thinking level, and mode
+2. Prepends a **project snapshot** — working directory, detected language(s), git branch, top-level file listing, and any instructions from `.pi/instructions.md` or `AGENTS.md`
-2. Loads conversation history for the session
+3. Loads conversation history for the session
+4. Expands `@file` tokens in the prompt inline
-3. Runs the full agentic loop — LLM calls tools, feeds results back, repeats
+5. Runs the full agentic loop — LLM calls tools, feeds results back, repeats
-4. Streams text chunks (`agent_message_chunk`) and thinking chunks (`agent_thought_chunk`) to Zed via `session/update` notifications
+6. Streams text chunks (`agent_message_chunk`) and thinking chunks (`agent_thought_chunk`) to Zed via `session/update` notifications
-5. Saves updated history for the next turn
+7. Saves updated history for the next turn

-Changing the model or thinking level in Zed's panel triggers `session/set_config_option` or `session/set_model`, which pi applies to all subsequent prompts in that session.
+Changing the model, thinking level, or mode in Zed's panel triggers `session/set_config_option` or `session/set_model`, which pi applies to all subsequent prompts in that session.

+### Project instructions

+Pi checks for a project instructions file at startup in this priority order:

+1. `.pi/instructions.md`
+2. `AGENTS.md`
+3. `agents.md`

+The first file found (up to 4 000 bytes) is injected into the system prompt prefix for every session in that directory.

 ### Debug logging